gocom/danpu/README.md

 * Added: Generated dump file now ends to linefeed.
 * Added: Option to disable foreign and unique key checks.
 * Changed: Writes the DSN to the dump header instead of the old database property and host.
+* Changed: Dump setter and Config values inheritance.
+Workers now require instance of Dump, but Dump can be fed a different Config instance.
+This makes sure the methods implemented in the setter, Dump, are available in the consumer class.
+Extending Config class still works as previously, just pass your Config through Dump to the consumer.
+* Changed: Improved PHPdoc blocks.

 ### Version 2.5.0 - 2013/05/22